-2. Supporting the annual budget and precept setting process to ensure the ambitions of the Charter Trustee are reflected in the annual budgets.
+2. To support the annual budget and precept setting process to ensure the ambitions of the Charter Trustee are reflected in the annual budgets.

-3. Officers to consult with budget signatories on proposed expenditure which is not part of the approved budget and to report to the Charter Trustees as appropriate on action taken.
+3. To consult with officers on proposed expenditure which is not part of the approved budget and to report to the Charter Trustees on action taken as appropriate..

-4. To approve the 'out of pocket expenses' incurred by the Mayor in the course of his/her civic duties.
+4. To approve the reimbursement of expenses incurred by the Charter Mayor in the course of his/her civic duties. (see 'Reimbursement of Expenses', below).